Postfix, DNS and general Linux system administration and consulting

 (Interesting to me, anyway.)

-New!
 My personal postscreen spam control settings can be found here.
 I plan to maintain this document as an example of what can be done in the real world with postscreen and DNSBL/DNSWL scoring.
+From experience watching the postfix-users mailing list and my own httpd logs, I see that this is a very popular page, and it has formed the basis for spam control for many sites.

 A Postfix + Dovecot + SQLite howto, with emphasis on the schema and the reasoning behind it.
 It's not a complete "follow this and become an Instant Gmail" tutorial, but it aims to be instructive in creative implementation of Postfix features.
 If you are, or want to be, a Postfix expert, I think you will find this howto interesting.